1999 Stanley Cup playoffs: (1) Dallas Stars vs. (8) Edmonton Oilers

 This was the third consecutive playoff meeting and the fifth overall playoff match-up between these two teams; with the teams splitting the four previous series.
 Dallas won last year's Western Conference Semifinals in five games.

 (2) Colorado Avalanche vs. (7) San Jose Sharks

 This was the first playoff meeting between these two teams.
 Colorado won three of the four games during this year's regular season series.
 Due to the Columbine High School massacre, games one and two were played in San Jose, while games three and four were played in Colorado.

 (3) Detroit Red Wings vs. (6) Mighty Ducks of Anaheim

 This was the second playoff meeting between these two teams.
 Their only previous meeting was in the 1997 Western Conference Semifinals, where Detroit won in a four-game sweep.

 (4) Phoenix Coyotes vs. (5) St. Louis Blues

-This was the second playoff meeting between these two teams.
-Their only previous meeting was in the 1982 Norris Division Semifinals, where St. Louis defeated the original Winnipeg Jets in four games.
+This was the first playoff meeting between these two teams.